Bar Exam Information

 - National Conference of Bar Examiners: http://ncbex.org

 - American Bar Association Bar Admissions Information

 - National Conference of Bar Examiners Character and Fitness page

 - Bar Admissions Section of Legal Education and Admissions

 Attorneys and LL.M. students with law degrees from outside the U.S. are advised to consult Section 507 of The Comprehensive Guide to Bar Admissions Requirements for information on their eligibility for individual states' bar admissions.

-Each year the Office of Student Professional Development hosts representatives from the Georgia Office of Bar Admissions in two key programs:
+Especially for the benefit of students in each graduating class, the Career Development Office annually hosts representatives from the Georgia Office of Bar Admissions in two key programs, as follows: